-The purpose of the PhD Annual Review Form is to allow the Committee to hear the individual student's self-assessment of coursework and research, including goals for the coming year and specific plans to move forward to candidacy or dissertation completion.
-The Annual Review Meeting will also be forum for the student to hear the committee's observations and recommendations, as well as opportunities to ask questions and to voice any concerns about progress toward degree.
+The PhD Annual Review allows the advisor or committee to hear the individual student's self-assessment of coursework and research, including goals for the coming year and specific plans to move forward to candidacy or dissertation completion.
+The meeting is also for the student to hear the committee's observations and recommendations, as well as opportunities to ask questions and to voice any concerns about progress toward degree.

-To prepare for PhD Annual Review Meeting, students are asked each year to complete an PhD Annual Review Form by early Spring for the past calendar year.
-The information on these forms is kept on file for generating letters of recommendation for grants, awards or job searches.
-In tracking student status in a given academic year, the record also provides a useful means for students to maintain annual updates of achievements.
-Additionally, the PhD Annual Review Form allows the Academic Program Coordinator to assist the GSC and Department Chairs in tracking progress to degree, predicting enrollments, and university requirements for program assessment.
+In tracking student status in a given academic year, the CV and additional record provides a useful means for students to maintain annual updates.
+Additionally, the documents allow the Academic Program Coordinator to assist GSC and Department Chair in tracking progress to degree, predicting enrollments, and university requirements for program assessment.